SCARLESS DOUBLE EYELID STITCHING TECHNIQUE (SUTURE UPPER BLEPHAROPLASTY)

 How do we ensure that enough scar tissue forms so that the surgically crease will be permanent and it doesn’t fail?

-More sutures placed in a more complicated manner and tied more tightly are the key factors to producing more scar tissue which strengthens and stabilizes the skin to muscle connection and makes it more permanent.
+A higher number of sutures placed in an intricate manner and tied tightly are the key factors to producing more scar tissue which strengthens and stabilizes the skin to muscle connection and increases the likelihood of the crease becoming permanent.

 How are these sutures placed in the eyelid?